-On March 2, 2022 we announced that the Phase 3 clinical trial of Acelarin for patients with advanced biliary tract cancer was being discontinued following a pre-planned futility analysis by the trial's Independent Data Monitoring Committee ("IDMC").
+On March 2, 2022 we announced that the Phase 3 clinical trial of Acelarin for patients with advanced biliary tract cancer was being discontinued following a pre-planned futility analysis by the trial's IDMC.
 Management concluded that this was an indication of impairment and hence reviewed the assets associated with both the clinical trial and Acelarin.
-Based on this review, an impairment charge of £2.8 million was recognized, representing the full aggregate carrying value of the patents relating to Acelarin as at December 31, 2021.
-The announcement is an adjusting event, as the data that supported the recommendation of the IDMC to discontinue the clinical trial existed at December 31, 2021, although this data had not been compiled, analyzed or communicated to the IDMC at that time.
+Based on this review, an impairment charge of £2.8 million was recognized, representing the full aggregate carrying value of the patents relating to Acelarin as of December 31, 2021.
+The announcement was an adjusting event, as the data that supported the recommendation of the IDMC to discontinue the clinical trial existed at December 31, 2021, although this data had not been compiled, analyzed or communicated to the IDMC at that time.